yutannihilation/gghighlight/README.md

 ![](images/gghighlight-line-1.png)

 As `gghighlight_*()` returns a ggplot object, it is customizable just as we usually do with ggplot2.
+(Note that, while gghighlights doesn't require ggplot2 loaded, ggplot2 need to be loaded to customize the plot)

 ``` r
 gghighlight_line(d, aes(idx, value, colour = type), max(value) > 20) +